rtsaad/CarND-Kidnapped-Vehicle-Project/README.md

 ### WebSocketIO

-This project uses the open source package called WebScokectIO to facilitate the communication between the UKF and the Udacity Simulator.
+This project uses the open source package called WebScokectIO to facilitate the communication between the Particle Filter and the Udacity Simulator.
 To install all the websocketio libs, execute the script ``install-ubuntu.sh`` from the project repository directory.

 ## 3.How to use this project